bvm/bvm/README.md

-# bvm - Binary Version Manager
+# NOT MAINTAINED - bvm - Binary Version Manager

 A version manager for all binaries.

-NOTICE: This is in its early stages.
-There will likely be many breaking changes.

-Want to help out on this project?
-I am working on too many projects and could use some help.
-See the issues [here](https://github.com/bvm/bvm/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+NOTICE: This is no longer maintained.
+Although I think it's a good idea, I ran into too much trouble with tools making too many assumptions and not handling things properly for this to be workable.
+Additionally, there are some major limitations with batch scripting on Windows that I couldn't figure out that leads to some edge cases in cmd.
+I would highly recommend to NOT USE THIS.

 ## Goals